Codicils modify the terms of your last will and testament. They can change how your estate is divided and who gets what.

-To add a codicil to you will, first you need to draft one, or have a lawyer do it.
+To change a will, you need to add a codicil to your will, so first you need to draft the codicil, or have a lawyer do it.
 You need to make sure the terms of the codicil do not conflict with those of the will itself, which could cause the will to be invalidated.

 A codicil must generally be executed with the same formalities as a will, which vary by state.
 In most cases, as with a will, two witnesses need to sign the codicil for it to be valid.
 They don’t need to be the same witnesses that signed your will.

 To help your heirs avoid a headache after you die, bring the witnesses to a notary and have him or her notarize the “self-proved” section of the codicil.
 The self-proving affidavit makes it so that your witnesses won't have to give in-person testimony to prove that you really wrote and signed the will.